oswaldochan/5_MassiveData/cap1&2/resumen.md

 ### What are the properties of facts?
-- *Atomic*: because they can't be divided in smaller pieces
+- **Atomic**: because they can't be divided in smaller pieces
--
+- **Timestamped**: because every piece of data has a *birth date*, which makes apparently duplicated data, unique

 ### What are the advantages of the fact based model?